Terms of Service

 2. Definitions

-• “Customer”, “you” means the business user creating an Account and using the Services, including a company, startup, registered entrepreneur/sole proprietor, or other legal entity or professional user acting in a business capacity.
+• “Customer”, “you” means the business user creating an Account and using the Services, including a company, startup, registered entrepreneur/sole proprietor, freelancer, or other legal entity or professional user acting in a business capacity.

 • “Consumer” means a natural person acting outside of their trade, business, or profession.